What is a Breed Advisory Committee (BAC)?

 The BAC nominates persons who have satisfied the BAC as to their suitability to become a Judge, to the GCCF Council for appointment as a Probationer or Full Judge of their breed.
 It also maintains contact with Judges on their Breed Judge List to keep them aware of any objectives in the development of the breed(s) and any amendments to the Standards of Points.
 Monitoring the ability and progress of Probationer Judges in their BAC Scheme is a key activity together with providing advice, training and tuition as required.

 The committee organises seminars to communicate and debate current affairs with all Judges on their Breed Judge List, Breeders and Exhibitors and facilitates practical demonstrations and training for stewards and Judges.
+A dowloadable sample seminar entry form in Word format is available in the list on the right of this page.

 In the scope of the breeds for which the BAC is responsible, the BAC makes proposals to the GCCF Board of Directors on matters relating to Standards of Points, Registration Policies, advancement of status and applications for new coat colours or patterns.
 Such proposals are the sole prerogative of the BAC.